Dutch Quilting and Spring Highlights Tour

 History and Culture

-Vemeer Centre – See the studio where Vermeer painted The Girl with a Pearl Earring and View of Delft along with high quality, full size images of the artist’s entire oeuvre.
+Vermeer Centre – see the studio where Vermeer painted The Girl with a Pearl Earring and View of Delft, along with high quality, full size images of the artist’s entire oeuvre.

-Oude Kerk and Nieuwe Kerk –The old and new churches dominate the inner city.
-Oude Kerk, with its leaning tower and famous stained glass windows, is home to Vermeer’s grave while Nieuwe Kerk William of Orange’s burial place.
+Oude Kerk and Nieuwe Kerk – the magnificent old and new churches dominate the inner city.
+Visit Vermeer's grave at Oude Kerk, with its leaning tower and famous stained glass windows, and see where William of Orange was laid to rest at Nieuwe Kerk.

 Shopping and eating

 The old city has plenty to tempt shoppers.
 The streets surrounding the Market Square - Oude Delft, Choorstraat, Voldersgracht, Wijnhaven, Hippolytusbuurt and Vrouw Juttenland - are filled with art galleries and one-off fashion and vintage boutiques.

 Food-wise, there is something for every taste and budget.
 Two highlights are Visbanken, which was involved in the fish trade in the Middle Ages and is still the best place to go for a traditional Dutch herring or mackerel sandwich, and Het Gulden ABC, best known for serving ‘poffertjes’ (Dutch pancakes) to Bill and Hillary Clinton.